MelYasuda/anagram/README.md

 list of string beard, graeg, rbaed, sgtgs

-1. The program takes a string of as an input.
+1. The program takes a string as an input.
 The string must not be an empty string
   input: ""
   output: "Enter non-empty value"